 - The more people you meet, the more likely you are to find others who share your interests, regardless of what they may be.

 First of all, ask yourself: What kind of friends are you looking to make?
 If you're looking for activity partners, exploring student groups or intramural sports on campus may be a great place to start.
 Since these groups revolve around common interests, this could be a prime place to meet people who you relate to and who may open you up to other social spheres.
-Additional resources you may consider tapping are your Resident Advisor (RA) if you live in university housing or the Office of Student Affairs (or an equivalent office that runs student groups at your school).
+Additional resources you may consider tapping are your Resident Advisor (RA) if you live in university housing or your school's student affairs office (or an equivalent office that runs student groups at your school).
 These resources might also be listed on your college's website if you're not sure where to find them on campus.
 The more people you meet, the more likely you are to receive invitations for various activities you enjoy, including the occasional party.

 Another question: What does this "college experience" mean to you?
 Sometimes college first years who are away from home for the first time may feel the need to "reinvent" themselves and/or leave behind their high school identity.
 While this is a great time in life to explore, the strongest friendships are those based on common bonds, so don't lose sight of the great qualities you already have.
 You may not like spending every weekend partying like your neighbors, but it doesn't mean that you don't enjoy your time spent elsewhere with others or alone.

-Hopefully using some of these tips will help you make new connections, but if you continue to feel unsatisfied or out of the social loop, consider talking to a professional who may be able to help you sort through your feelings.
-Students at Columbia can contact Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
+Hopefully using some of these tips will help you make new connections, but if you continue to feel unsatisfied or out of the social loop, consider talking to a mental health professional who may be able to help you sort through your feelings.
 Other resources may include a campus ministry, career centers, and even your professors or peers who may have personal experiences similar to yours.